 Press the 'Tender' button and another popup will appear.

 Press the 'Exit to Sales Screen' button and the balance of his account will be updated and you can continue to sell.

-To check her balance and to forward her a statement tap on 'Accounts from the top of the POS screen and select his name from the list of account holders.
+To check his balance and to forward him a statement tap on 'Accounts from the top of the POS screen and select his name from the list of account holders.